iscl-lmzoo/DistilBERT-BERT_WNLI_NER/README.md

 2. Quantitative analysis: comparing named entities detected on **CoNLL-2003 test set**

-Although  Inference time is doubled when working with BERT,the results show the advantage of DistilBERT.
+Even though 'Inference time' is doubled when working with BERT,the results show the better results of DistilBERT.
+Overall, both models reached significantly high performance.

 * BERT F1 Score: 90.50%
 * DistilBERT F1 Score: 93.87%

 [View the NER comparison code here](NER_finetuned_CoNLLTestSet.py)

-DistilBERT doing slightly better on CoNLL-2003 could be because of regularisation effects during distillation, but its worse performance in real-life examples might show that compression comes with loss of robustness.
-These results underline the importance of evaluating on both standard benchmarks and out-of-domain examples to get a realistic picture of model performance.
+DistilBERT doing slightly better on CoNLL-2003 could be because of regularisation effects during distillation, but its worse performance in real-life examples might show that compression comes with loss of robustness.These results underline the importance of evaluating on both standard benchmarks and out-of-domain examples to get a realistic picture of model performance.